jnozzi/cocoadev.com/markdown/ImplementSyntaxHighlighting.md

 ----

-I've got the code above to work (General/ThomasSempf's), but it won't work when I replace the '<' and '>' with '"' (that's a double quote inside single quotes).
+I've got the code above to work (ThomasSempf's), but it won't work when I replace the '<' and '>' with '"' (that's a double quote inside single quotes).
 All it does is color the quotes blue, not the text inside them.

 *Add an else to the code.
 The current version works because if the current character is the start tag '<', it cannot be the end tag '>'.
 If you make them both identical, it will assume the start tag **is** the end tag, and just colour it, nothing else, blue.
 Put an else in there somewhere, and you should be fine:*

-    for(i=editedArea.location; i < (General/NSMaxRange( editedArea )); i++) {
+    for(i=editedArea.location; i < (NSMaxRange( editedArea )); i++) {
         if ( [string characterAtIndex:i] == '"' ) {
             if (strFound == NO) {
                 colorRange.location = i;
                 strFound = YES;
             } else {
                 colorRange.length = i - colorRange.location + 1;
-                [textStorage addAttribute:General/NSForegroundColorAttributeName
+                [textStorage addAttribute:NSForegroundColorAttributeName
                                     value:blue
                                     range:colorRange];
                 strFound = NO;